 Here's a step-by-step guide to help you apply for a D7 Visa in Portugal:

-Apply for a temporary D7 Visa from your home country
+1. Apply for a temporary D7 Visa from your home country

-The first step in the visa application process is to apply for a temporary residency permit from the Portuguese Consulate or Portuguese Embassy in your home country.
+Portugal NISSThe first step in the visa application process is to apply for a temporary residency permit from the Portuguese Consulate or Portuguese Embassy in your home country.

-The temporary residency permit lasts four months from the date of issue and allows you to travel to Portugal and book an appointment at SEF.
+The temporary residency permit lasts four months from the date of issue and allows you to travel to Portugal and book an appointment at AIMA.
+You must submit all required documents to the Consulate or Portuguese Embassy to apply for a temporary stay visa.

 During this appointment, you must provide your biometric data and complete the D7 application process.
 You'll also need to pay the residence permit fee and provide all the correct documents, such as:

-Get your residency card
+3. Get your residency card

-After your SEF appointment, you'll receive your D7 residency card, which is valid for one year.
+After your AIMA appointment, you'll receive your D7 residency card, which is valid for one year.
 You can renew your temporary residence permit after two years for a further three years if you meet all the requirements.

 After five years, you can convert your temporary permit into a Portuguese permanent residence permit.
 You'll also be able to request Portuguese nationality if you fulfill all the requirements under Portuguese nationality law.
-The Portugal D7 Visa provides a pathway to EU citizenship and a Portuguese passport.

 It is important to note that obtaining a residency permit is a crucial step in the process of becoming a Portuguese resident with a permanent residence permit and, eventually, Portuguese citizenship.
 Failure to obtain a residency permit within the required timeframe may have serious consequences under Portuguese law.
 With this in mind, ensuring that all the necessary documentation is in order before applying for the D7 Visa is essential.